EthanKB1/Security-Testing/Portfolio1.md

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/c115495a-baa4-48d7-81d4-33c33b2a4eb1)

-Now in order to get the admin email you'd need to change the 'email' to ```admin' or 1=1 --```, once this has been done you can send the request and you will then be presented with a token and the email of the admin for juice shop
+Now to get the admin email you'd need to change the 'email' to ```admin' or 1=1 --```, once this has been done you can send the request and you will then be presented with a token and the email of the admin for juice shop

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/6620ac9b-69e5-4add-bdb1-022ba686719c)